+All three populations are compatible with a unique distribution.
 Of course, the result is model dependent.

-There are several different populations of neutron stars which must be studied together in one framework ormal PSRs with the same log-normal magnetic field distribution

-- Population synthesis calculations are necessary to confront theoretical models with observations - We use different approaches to study different populations using the same parameters distribution - In the model with magnetic field decay we focused on log-normal distributions of initial magnetic fields - We can describe properties of several populations - close-by cooling NSs - ♦ magnetars
+- There are several different populations of neutron stars which must be studied together in one framework - Population synthesis calculations are necessary to confront theoretical models with observations - We use different approaches to study different populations using the same parameters distribution - In the model with magnetic field decay we focused on log-normal distributions of initial magnetic fields - We can describe properties of several populations - close-by cooling NSs - magnetars - o normal PSRs with the same log-normal magnetic field distribution